Multiple network interfaces for your Amazon EC2 instances - Amazon Elastic Compute Cloud

 Creating a management network

-Use network and security appliances in your VPC
+Network and security appliances

 Some network and security appliances, such as load balancers, network address translation (NAT) servers, and proxy servers prefer to be configured with multiple network interfaces.
 You can create and attach secondary network interfaces to instances that are running these types of applications and configure the additional interfaces with their own public and private IP addresses, security groups, and source/destination checking.